Baseball Alberta Insurance

 - Maximum of 10 total individuals, including all coaches, trainers, and participants per group.

-- Indoor and outdoor playing surfaces (for example, arena, field, court or swimming pool) may be occupied by more than one youth group, as long as 3-metres of physical distancing can be maintained between groups of 10 and the groups do not intermingle.
+- Outdoor playing surfaces (for example, arena, field, court or swimming pool) may be occupied by more than one youth group, as long as 3-metres of physical distancing can be maintained between groups of 10 and the groups do not intermingle.
+Coaches must remain with their group for the entire session.

 - Physical distancing must be maintained between participants at all times: